Withdrawal symptoms related to crack addiction can be severe, so attending a medically supervised detox program is recommended when ending crack use.

-- Symptoms of crack withdrawal include restlessness, exhaustion, spitting black phlegm, increased appetite, and brain seizures.
+- Symptoms of crack withdrawal include agitation, irritability, depression, increased sleeping, increased appetite and muscle aches.

-- Therapy and counseling can begin in the crack addiction treatment process after detox.
+- Therapy and counseling can promote long-term crack addiction recovery after detox.

-The symptoms of crack withdrawal vary for each person and can begin as quickly as within a few hours and continue for weeks or months.
-Due to the time-sensitive nature of withdrawal, it’s important to find the necessary help as soon as the problem arises.
-That is the first step toward a healthy and safe detox from crack.
+Due to the time-sensitive nature of withdrawal, it’s important to find help as soon as the problem arises.
+That is the first step toward a healthy and safe recovery from crack.

 - Increased appetite